 You may now be asking yourself, “So, what’s the difference between a facultative carnivore and an omnivore when it comes to our dogs?”
 That’s an excellent question—one that science doesn’t have a great answer for at the moment, although omnivores seem to have a much broader choice of food sources they are able to safely eat.

 There’s not a clear line between the two, biologically speaking.
 It’s generally a judgment call based on which foods the animal seems to prefer to eat, as well as which ones are more nutritious for them.

 What Does This Mean for My Dog’s Diet?

-That includes meat from a variety of sources, including organ meat, bone meal, and more.
+That includes lean meat from a variety of sources, including organ meat, bone meal, and more.
 Dogs love all that stuff and their bodies thrive from eating it.

-Your dog can still be extremely happy and healthy with fruits and veggies in their diet, though.
+Your dog can still be extremely happy and healthy with some fruits and veggies in their diet, though.
 Indeed, many such foods are quite healthy for them, but you need to realize that your dog might not digest them as efficiently as they do meat.

 While we might not have a satisfactory answer to the “omnivore vs. carnivore” debate just yet, the good news is that most dogs aren’t terribly picky.
-They’ll happily eat whatever you put in front of them (or leave unattended on the counter).
+They’ll happily eat whatever you put in front of them (or leave unattended on the kitchen counter).